nsanur/shadow-detection-and-removal/README.md

    - Link: [MeanShift MATLAB Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/28411-meanshift)
    - To install, download the files from the GitHub or MATLAB Central page and add them to your project.

-## Example Image
+## Example Images

-Here is an example image related to the project:
+Here are some example images related to the project:

 ![Screenshot 2024-12-22 142204](https://github.com/user-attachments/assets/a1bf8f0f-e18d-4ca4-9559-ce06d955f150)
 ![Screenshot 2024-12-22 145923](https://github.com/user-attachments/assets/cde6be6a-f3f1-463b-aa6c-449c528986bb)